Caribbean babymoons for a romantic vacation

 A play on the word ‘honeymoon’, a babymoon is a vacation or getaway that a couple takes before their new little one is born.
 Essentially, a babymoon is an adult’s only trip.
 This vacation, due to the expectant mother’s condition, is a relaxing one that focuses on doing as little as possible while spending valuable time together.
 In fact, lots of couples deem their babymoon to be the last vacation they’ll take alone before becoming a bigger family unit.

 Babymoons have become so popular however, that parents are opting to take a babymoon before their second and third children as well.
 The first born is left with family members while parents are able to relax one last time before the new family member arrives.
+In case you were curious, we do have an article about the best Caribbean islands for honeymoons, and it might help you choose an island for a babymoon as well.

 When should you go on a babymoon